radiantlogic-devops/getting-started/docs/index.md

 # Welcome to Radiant Logic DevOps
 This site provides resources for DevOps professionals to deploy the RadiantOne platform.
 Docker images and Kubernetes for orchestration allows for easily deploying the RadiantOne platform in the cloud.

-## Docker Images
+## Benefits
-Radiant Logic provides preconfigured images of RadiantOne in Docker containers.
-Once deployed, the product is entirely operable.
-The containers are preconfigured to interoperate with other containers in the stack.
+* Streamline deployments - deploy RadiantOne in a consistent fashion with the least manual configuration required.
+Also, reduce the amount of hardware and/or virtual machines required to deploy the solution.

-You can find our available Docker images on our Docker Hub site.
+* Simplify patches and upgrades using rolling updates.

-## Kubernetes
+* Easily monitor multi-node clusters and ensure they are resilient to failure.
-You can use Kubernetes to orchestrate the configuration and deployment of RadiantOne.
-Radiant Logic provides DevOps images for deployments on cloud platforms such as Amazon Web Services (AWS) using Amazon Elastic Kubernetes Service (EKS) and Microsoft Azure Kubernetes Service (AKS).
+* Increase fault tolerance - self-healing nodes ensures high-availability and less downtime.

 ## License
 A valid license is required to use RadiantOne.
 For Docker and Kubernetes deployments, have your Radiant Logic license key ready.
-If you need a license key, send your request to [support@radiantlogic.com](mailto:support@radiantlogic.com).
+If you need a license key, contact your Radiant Logic Account Representative.